Addressing the Persistent Issue of Sexual and Workplace Harassment

 Creating a workplace culture where employees feel safe and respected means designing and implementing a workplace harassment prevention program that adapts to emerging issues.
 The political environment, social events and technological developments can all influence workplace harassment.

 In some cases, national and state legislation is requiring employers to aggressively reduce sexual and workplace harassment.
 Recently, New York State and New York City passed laws that require every employer have an updated anti-sexual harassment policy and to deliver annual interactive training to address sexual harassment.
-Multiple other jurisdictions are considering similar laws.
+Our policy and training solutions support our customers’ ability to comply with the requirements of these laws while multiple jurisdictions are considering similar laws.
 Trends are indicating turning a blind eye to harassment is no longer tolerated.

 See How Harassment & Discrimination Training Can Help